kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h2 class="text-center">Early 2020's - Pandemic & Golf</h2>
       <p>
         After leaving Bend I took some time off.
 It was a super toxic place to work so I wanted some time to recover and enjoy living in San Francisco.
 Unfortunately only a couple of months into my mini-retirement the pandemic hit.
 Since I'd been working remote off and on for many years I knew the world was in for a wild ride.
-I decided to not worry about work for a bit and bought a couple of old Subarues, learned how to work on them, and traveled a lot.
+I decided to not worry about work for a bit and bought a couple of old Subarus, learned how to work on them, and traveled a lot.
 In 2020 I spent ~50 nights in a tent between June and November mostly in the US Southwest states.
       </p>
       <h3>SwingU</h3>
         <p>